macjunkins/EmberCare-Business/project-management-guide.md

-# EmberCare GitHub Project Management Guide
+# EmberCare GitLab Project Management Guide

 **Purpose:** How to use this repository for effective business strategy execution **Updated:** September 11, 2025

 ## 🎯 Repository Overview

-This repository manages the business strategy, market research, and commercialization planning for EmberCare medication management software using GitHub's project management features.
+This repository manages the business strategy, market research, and commercialization planning for EmberCare medication management software using GitLab's project management features.

-## 📊 GitHub Issues System
+## 📊 GitLab Issues System

 ### Issue Types & Labels